suxuekun/libpyiotcloud/README.md

 1. Add message counter for free-tier subscription
 2. Add manager/admin page in Web client (see all users and devices registered by each user)
+3. Add displaying of device communication
-3. Add logging for debugging/troubleshooting
+4. Add logging for debugging/troubleshooting
-4. Handle refreshing Cognito access key while user is still online
+5. Handle refreshing Cognito access key while user is still online
-5. Support Kubernetes orchestration
+6. Support Kubernetes orchestration

 # Reminders